 On Content Standards

-Inventory quality and brand safety are sprawling topics, but the purpose of this post is to focus on one area in particular: how we decide whether a site or app can use our core technologies and what we do to enforce those standards across our platforms.
+Inventory quality and brand safety are sprawling topics.
+This post focuses on how we decide whether a site or app can use our core technologies and what we do to enforce those standards across our platforms.